Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-introduction.md

 ### **Instant liquidity**

 Staked assets are illiquid.
-Stakers must wait 7 days to unstake KSM.
+Stakers must wait 7 days to unstake DOT.
 Also, during the unstaking period, unstaking assets are not entitled to additional reward.
 This creates an opportunity cost in time and capital for the user.
-Only after unstaking does KSM become redeemable and available for reinvestment.
+Only after unstaking does DOT become redeemable and available for reinvestment.

-Using Ankr Earn is the best way to stake KSM as you can access instant liquidity in the form of the aKSMb token.
-Avoiding locking your KSM up with the Kusama network is a big advantage — it allows you to use the value of your staked tokens to earn multiple layers of rewards on DeFi platforms and multiply your ROI potential.
+Using Ankr Earn is the best way to stake DOT as you can access instant liquidity in the form of the aDOTb token.
+Avoiding locking your DOT up with the Polkadot network is a big advantage — it allows you to use the value of your staked tokens to earn multiple layers of rewards on DeFi platforms and multiply your ROI potential.
 Yield farming, arbitrage trading, lending, and more will all be possible using the value of your staked assets.

 ### **Boosted yields**

-As Liquid Staking solves the capital inefficiency problem of (Nominated) Proof-of-stake networks, it offers a way to earn additional rewards on your staked KSM, enabling new yield farming strategies.
-The main benefits of KSM Liquid Staking are:
+As Liquid Staking solves the capital inefficiency problem of (Nominated) Proof-of-stake networks, it offers a way to earn additional rewards on your staked DOT, enabling new yield farming strategies.
+The main benefits of DOT Liquid Staking are:

 * **Liquidity mining opportunities** are enabled by providing liquidity for pools in decentralized exchanges.
 The first main liquidity pools are expected to be aDOTb/ETH.
 * **Farming rewards for liquidity providers:** Liquid Staking presents several yield farming strategies for users to contribute to liquidity pools and gain a share of the trading fees and governance tokens.
 These new LP tokens can be used to generate yet another layer of earnings.